 We study molecular and circuit mechanisms of childhood brain disorders

-We take a cross-disciplinary approach to study the neural circuit basis of epilepsy and related neurodevelopmental disorders.
-Our research goals are to discover how improper nervous system development causes epilepsy and to use this information to develop new therapies.
+We take a cross-disciplinary approach to study the neural circuit basis of brain development and injury.
+Our research goals are to discover precisely how the nervous system is changed by neurodevelopment disorders or brain injury and to use this information to develop new therapies.
 We are part of the Department of Anatomy & Neurobiology at the University of California, Irvine.
 The lab also participates actively in the Interdepartmental Neuroscience Program, Epilepsy Research Center, Center for Autism Research and Translation, Stem Cell Research Center and the Center for the Neurobiology of Learning and Memory.

 Neural circuit development and function